The Breadbasket Restaurant & Bakery- Newton, Kansas

-On Sundays from 10:30 to 2PM, there is a $14.49 Five Meat Buffet featuring fresh baked dinner rolls, bread, salad bar, drink and dessert as well as a hot food bar with green beans, buttered corn, macaroni & cheese, mashed potatoes, dressing, gravies, fried chicken, fantail shrimp, tilapia, roast turkey and a weekly rotating 5th meat.
-Although I don't fins this to be the special treat that the Breadbasket's German buffets are, it is still pretty good.
-For the most part, I like the side dishes and deserts more than the meats, with the fried chicken being my favorite meat.
-The breaded fried shrimp is a hit with many other customers.
+On Sundays from 10:30 to 2PM, there is a $14.99 Five Meat Buffet ($13.99 seniors, $9.99 ages 6-12, $.01 under 6) featuring fresh baked dinner rolls, bread, salad bar, drink and dessert as well as a hot food bar with green beans, buttered corn, macaroni & cheese, mashed potatoes, dressing, gravies, fried chicken, fantail shrimp, tilapia, roast turkey and a weekly rotating 5th meat.
+Although I don't find this to be the special treat that the Breadbasket's German buffets are, it is still pretty good.
+For the most part, I like the side dishes and deserts more than the meats, with the fried chicken and breaded fried shrimp being my favorite meats.

 copyright 2010 - 2017 by Keith Stokes